google/WebFundamentals/src/content/en/updates/2016/10/updates.md

-We launched [Web**Fundamentals**](/web/fundamentals/) two years ago to help ensure that developers had the latest guidance on how to build great sites and apps that worked well desktop, but more importantly, on [mobile](https://webmasters.googleblog.com/2014/11/helping-users-find-mobile-friendly-pages.html).
+We launched [Web**Fundamentals**](/web/fundamentals/) two years ago to help ensure that developers had the latest guidance on how to build great sites and apps that worked well on desktop, but more importantly, on [mobile](https://webmasters.googleblog.com/2014/11/helping-users-find-mobile-friendly-pages.html).

 A lot has chanced since then, the mobile web experience